mrawdon/tbt-pto/_pages/board.md

       image:  /assets/becky.jpg
     - name: Nancy Baffa
       role: Teacher Ambassador
       description: I am excited to be joining the PTO this year as the “Teacher Ambassador.”
-I look forward to working with the vibrant group of parent volunteers  to support and enrich the entire farm school community
+I look forward to working with the vibrant group of parent volunteers  to support and enrich the entire farm school community.
       image:  /assets/nancy.jpg
 ---